 "Oh," but I can imagine the Calvinist saying, "that's because Jesus woke him up first, so that he could hear and respond, just like the Holy Spirit wakes up the elect first - and only the elect - so that they can hear and respond to God's call."

-Secondly, we still have the other example of the prodigal son who was considered "dead" coming to his senses on his own and returning to his father and the many verses about God telling people to seek Him, including "Seek me and live."
+Secondly, we still have the other example of the prodigal son who was considered "dead" coming to his senses on his own and returning to his father, and we have the many verses about God telling people to seek Him in order to be saved, including "Seek me and live."

-And thirdly, there is no verse that clearly says that God only calls the elect or that He has different kinds of calls for the elect and the non-elect.
+And thirdly, there is no verse that clearly says that God only calls the Calv-elect or that He has different kinds of calls for the Calv-elect and the non-Calv-elect.

 Instead, I see verses that clearly say that Jesus will call "all men" to Himself when He has risen from the dead, that God calls all men to repentance, and that salvation is offered to all people (Acts 17:30, John 12:32, Titus 2:11, Romans 5:18).

-FYI, Calvinists have no problem admitting that God calls to all people; they just say that only the elect can and will respond.
-Apparently, Calvi-god gives fake calls to most people to believe in him, fake offers of salvation and eternal life, knowing full-well that he made them unable to respond to the call.
-And he does this so that he could have a better excuse to send them to hell because they "rejected" his offer.
-Even though he created them to reject him.
+FYI: Many Calvinists have no problem admitting that God calls to all people.
+They just qualify it with "But only the Calv-elect can and will respond because Calvi-god draws only them with an irresistible grace because Calvi-Jesus died only for them."
+And so, apparently, Calvi-god gives fake calls to everyone else, fake offers of salvation and eternal life, knowing full-well that he made them unable to respond to the call, that Calvi-Jesus never died for their sins in the first place.
+And he gives them this fake call so that he could have a better excuse to send them to hell when they "reject" his offer as he created/predestined them to do.
 It's insane!

 But I believe the Bible teaches that God calls and draws all people to Him, through nature and through the truth He puts in our hearts and the circumstances He puts in our paths.
 I believe He is active in trying to lead all people to Him (but it's up to us to decide if we will respond to Him or resist Him).
-I believe that everyone has the chance to find Him, that salvation is possible for all because Jesus paid for all men's sins.
+I believe that everyone has the chance to find Him, the ability to believe in Him, and that salvation is possible for all because Jesus paid for all men's sins.

-[And yet they "brag" about how humble they are - but they don't call it "bragging," but something like "praising God" - to believe that they did nothing to be saved, not even seeking God or choosing to believe in Jesus on their own.
-They say that because God "did it all" - chose them and made them believe - then they have "no reason to brag."
+[Sidenote: And yet Calvinists "brag" about how humble they are for believing that they did nothing to be saved, not even seeking God or choosing to believe in Jesus on their own.
+They say that because God "did it all" - chose them and caused them to believe - then they have "no reason to brag."

-I, however, think that if only a very few people are chosen to be saved then that makes them "much more special" than everyone else and gives them a huge reason to be proud, to brag, because they won the "salvation lottery" out of millions and millions of people, even if they did nothing to get it.
-It was pure luck.
-They got the "golden ticket."
+I, however, think that if only a very few people are chosen to be saved then that makes them "much more special" than everyone else and gives them a huge reason to be proud, to brag, because they won the "salvation lottery" out of billions of people.
+They got the "golden ticket" by pure luck.
 Hooray for them!
 Only five available, and they got one of them!
 They are super-special indeed!

 However, Calvinists will counter that with "But it isn't luck.
 God doesn't choose people arbitrarily or randomly.
-He has His reasons, even if we don't know what they are."
+He has His mysterious reasons why He chose me, but I just don't know what they are."

 That's even worse!